 About Frances Bronet

 Frances Bronet became Pratt Institute’s 12th president on January 2, 2018.
-Before coming to Pratt, Bronet, a distinguished educator and leader at the forefront of interdisciplinary learning, served as senior vice president and provost at Illinois Institute of Technology (IIT) in Chicago starting in 2015.
-Previously, she served as acting provost at the University of Oregon; before that she was the Dean of the School of Architecture and Allied Arts (now the College of Design) from 2005-2014.
-Bronet began her academic career as a faculty member in the School of Architecture at Rensselaer Polytechnic Institute in 1985.
+Before coming to Pratt, Bronet, a distinguished educator and leader at the forefront of interdisciplinary learning, served as senior vice president and provost at Illinois Institute of Technology (IIT) in Chicago.
+Previously, she served as acting provost at the University of Oregon; before that she was the Dean of the School of Architecture and Allied Arts (now the College of Design).
+Bronet began her academic career as a faculty member in the School of Architecture at Rensselaer Polytechnic Institute.
 She also held positions of associate dean of architecture, professor of architecture, and acting dean of the School.
 Bronet is past president of the Association of Collegiate Schools of Architecture (ACSA), as well as past chancellor for the ACSA College of Distinguished Professors.
 She is the co-founder of the ACSA Women’s Leadership Council.

 For more than two decades, Bronet has been developing and publishing work on multidisciplinary design curricula connecting architecture, engineering, science, technology and society (humanities and social sciences), dance, and fine and electronic arts.
 She has received extensive funding from the National Science Foundation (NSF), the National Endowment for the Arts (NEA), and the National Endowment for the Humanities/Fund for the Improvement of Postsecondary Education (NEH/FIPSE) for work on new pedagogical models using design for technical and/or interdisciplinary learning.
 Selected publications include: “Quilting Space: Alternative Models for Architectural and Construction Practice,” in Research in Science and Technology Studies: Gender and Work; “Space-in-the-Making,” in Geographies of Dance; “Teaching the Design: Feminist Practice,” with Linda Layne, anthropologist, in Feminist Technologies; and “Product Design and Innovation: The Evolution of an Interdisciplinary Design Curriculum,” in International Journal for Engineering Education (with Gary Gabriele, et al).

-Bronet has been named an Association of Collegiate Schools of Architecture (ACSA) Distinguished Professor and a DesignIntelligence Most Admired Educator (2011 and 2014).
-She is a recipient of the 2001 Carnegie Foundation for the Advancement of Teaching New York Professor of the Year and the 2001 William H. Wiley Distinguished Professor Award for excellence in teaching, research, service, and contributions to the university and community.
+Bronet has been named an Association of Collegiate Schools of Architecture (ACSA) Distinguished Professor and a DesignIntelligence Most Admired Educator (twice).
+She is a recipient of the Carnegie Foundation for the Advancement of Teaching New York Professor of the Year and the William H. Wiley Distinguished Professor Award for excellence in teaching, research, service, and contributions to the university and community.

 She has given papers and presentations in the United States and around the world on topics such as interdisciplinary practice, leadership and education, the continuum of art and science learning, design and entrepreneurship, and sustainable strategies.